The best souvenirs from Mexico for great travel gifts

 One of the main traits of the TALAVERA ceramic is its beauty and the uniqueness of every piece.

-The talavera ceramic is a “shiny glass finish” of a white base, and, decorated with several patterns and designs in bright colors like green, yellow, orange, blue and, also black.
+The talavera ceramic is a “shiny glass finish” of a white base, and decorated with several patterns and designs in bright colors like green, yellow, orange, blue, and also black.

 Mexican souvenirs from Michoacan